jmmluna/ol-map-screenshot/README.md

 features
 --------
-  - Based on promises (**async/await**).
+  - Provide promise based API (**async/await**).
-  - Customizable screenshot.
+  - Customizable parameters in JSON format for screenshot.
-  - JPEG and PNG format supported.
+  - Supported JPEG and PNG image format.
-  - It has the advantage of allowing rendering the map scale bar in the screenshot
+  - It has the advantage of allowing rendering the map scale bar in the screenshot.
+  - Information associated in the screenshot response.

 ## Usage ##
-For node.js
+For NodeJS

     npm i ol-map-screenshot